Western Animation: Prehistoric Beast

 - Anachronism Stew: Tyrannosaurus and Monoclonius did not live at the same time in the Cretaceous period.

-- The Bad Guy Wins: After chasing and stalking the Monoclonius for a while,the T.rex is ultimately able to corner it and kill and eat it sucessfully.
+- The Bad Guy Wins: After chasing and stalking the Monoclonius for a while,the T.rex is ultimately able to corner, kill and eat it sucessfully.
 However, the T.rex isn't truly evil; it just wants to feed and survive, like any other predators want to.

 - Canada, Eh?: The story is set in Alberta, Canada, 65 million years ago during the Late Cretaceous.